manojgayala/POPL1/Language Manual.md

 `_`var_declartion -->private members*

 Every member of the class can be accessed through `this` keyword.

+### Private members
+Private members start with `_$` and these are only accessible in the class body but not outside of it and not even in its's subclasses.When private members are delcared,public getter methods for the same are created at the compiled-time i.e their value can be known by calling these methods.

 ## Class Methods
 There are five types of methods: